 Like a glacier scraping over Alberta’s musical scenery rearranging punk, pop and pre-alt country, Jr. Gone Wild churned a wide, wild path.
 They picked up and lost members with stunning regularity during their uncountable blurry tours, eventually tallying up nearly 30 alumni, each of whom left their mark on the band’s country-punk sound.

-By the time they broke up in 1995, Jr. Gone Wild just missed the alt-country craze In 2013, McDonald and three of the longest standing core members reunited proving that instead of being ahead of their time, Jr. Gone Wild are timeless.
+By the time they broke up in 1995, Jr. Gone Wild just missed the alt-country craze.
+In 2013 the band reunited, proving that instead of being ahead of their time, Jr. Gone Wild are timeless.

 Biography by Mary-Lynn Wardle